 3. Content First, Style Later

 PowerPoint slide decks can't be the tail that wags the dog.
-When you're preparing a presentation, the biggest mistake is to think that production should start inside of Microsoft PowerPoint.
+When you're preparing a slide deck presentation, the biggest mistake is to think that production should start inside of Microsoft PowerPoint.

 Instead of starting off in PowerPoint, start off with pen and paper.
 Sketch those ideas that you've got for making meaningful points to the audience and set those before you ever open an app like PowerPoint.
-Write the content and structure of the PowerPoint presentation deck first, and add the supportive visuals and slides later.
+Write the content and structure of the PowerPoint presentation deck first.
+Then, add the supportive visuals and slides later.

 There's plenty more to learn when it comes to building supportive PowerPoint presentation decks.
 Make sure to check out Cassie McDaniel's tutorial that features 22 tips for building out great decks: